 People they enslaved

-The first page of this spreadsheet includes basic information for all the people enslaved by this extended family–around 100 individuals–including all the people claimed in 1867 by Edward E. Magruder, Lewis Magruder, Thomas B. Beall, and Henry Phillips.
+The first page of this spreadsheet includes basic information for all the people I know to have been enslaved by this extended family–around 100 individuals–including all the people claimed in 1867 by Edward E. Magruder, Lewis Magruder, Thomas B. Beall, and Henry Phillips.
 For each person there is an entry for each event I can document.
 This results in redundancy, but also allows you to sort by name, then date, to compare and track individuals over time.

 I would not ordinarily add further redundancy by creating a “purchased” event in addition to a “sold” event.
-I did so here because nearly all named purchasers were family members, so creating those lines allows you to sort by enslaver, then date, to get a picture of the number and names of those enslaved by each family member.
+I did so here because nearly all named purchasers were family members, so creating those lines allows you to better track the enslaved and/or refine the picture of those enslaved by each family member.

-On the second page, labeled “Flow,” I arranged a few of the enslaved into possible through-lines from the four key estaates to the 1867 declarations.
+On the second sheet, labeled “Flow,” I arranged a few of the enslaved into possible through-lines from the four key estates to the 1867 declarations.
 This page functions as a chart and should not be re-sorted.
 Be sure to scroll down to the lower section.
-The identities and relationships presented here range from “possible” to “highly likely.”
+The identities and relationships presented on this sheet range from “possible” to “highly likely.”
+Some that appear likely when looking at probate records alone are thrown into question when tax records are added to the mix.

 Analysis